-The Google Cloud MCP Server provides a Model Context Protocol server that connects to Google Cloud services, allowing you to interact with your cloud resources through natural language.
-It supports Logging, Monitoring, and Spanner services, with more integrations in development.
+The Google Cloud MCP server is a Model Context Protocol implementation that connects to Google Cloud services, allowing you to interact with your cloud resources through natural language.
+It provides context and tools for various Google Cloud services including Billing, Error Reporting, IAM, Logging, Monitoring, Profiler, Spanner, and Trace.

 # Clone the repository